riaandeventer/watch_next/README.md

 ```
 >docker push [docker hub username without square brackets]/watch_next
 ```
 We have now created our project on docker hub.
-Go to Docker Hub and confirm that there is now a semantic_sim repository indicating that a push took place.
+Go to Docker Hub and confirm that there is now a watch_next repository indicating that a push took place.

 If you have been working with Docker Desktop, we are no done with Docker Desktop and will complete the rest with Docker Playground.